jackericson98/vorpy/README.md

 - macOS: `vorpy-mac.command`
 - Windows: `vorpy-windows.bat`

-Each launcher uses the checkout's `.venv` when one exists.
-On Windows, the launcher creates `.venv` and installs the GUI dependencies automatically on its first run; it displays progress while this completes.
-It then launches without a terminal window and shows a splash while the 3D stack loads.
+Each launcher creates a local `.venv` and installs the GUI dependencies automatically when needed.
+The first run displays installation progress and may take several minutes.
+Later launches skip setup, detach from the terminal, and show a VorPy splash while the 3D stack loads.
+Linux uses a graphical setup dialog when `zenity` is available; macOS shows setup progress in Terminal.

 On GNOME-based Linux desktops, a newly cloned `.desktop` file may need to be trusted once before it can be opened by double-clicking: